-Aaron B. Rochlen
+Aaron B. Rochlen, Ph.D.

-Some of this discussion might focus on how my clients can get to the point of “letting go” of their feelings of being weighed down by life or even their own thoughts.
+These questions often yield to places of insight and emotion – which ultimately are key process goals in any good session.
+Some of this discussion might focus on how my clients can let go of their feelings of being weighed down by life or even their own thoughts.
 Alternatively, sometimes the discussion turns to what responsibility each client holds in both creating their own burdens or creating their own solutions.

 Of course, walking with weights is not for everyone and should only be initiated with physician and or physical therapist approval.
 Walking with weights that are too heavy can exacerbate a host of other health problems or create unnecessary strain on one’s joints and muscles.

 With these cautions in mind, integrating walk therapy with weights can be a useful and creative addition to your exercise and mental health routine.
 Hopefully this article may provide some new ideas and insights to use along your own path whether walking solo or with your favorite mental health provider!